HumbertoDiego/lidar-experiments/README.md

 ### Install manufacturers drivers

 Another good thing about this Ubiquity image is that it already comes with ROS Noetic pre installed.
-Ros is a publisher/subscriber system to enable communication with various manufactures devices.
+Ros is a publisher/subscriber system to enable communication with various manufacturers devices.

 ```shell
 ubuntu@ubiquityrobot:~$